LukasMcClelland/MyTunes/README.txt

 Assingment ReV 4:

-the program now allows users to folow another users playlist
+the program now allows users to subscribe and unSub another users playlist evectivly creating a copy of that playlist for the that will be updated by the master user

+Subscribe syntax example:

+	Follow -u ajones -p favourites -f fjones

+unSub syntax example:

+	follow -u ajones -p favourites -s fjones

 Assingment ReV 4.1 Bonus: